-The following policies apply to students desiring to complete two or more different degrees concurrently or sequentially.
+The following policies apply to students desiring to complete two or more different degree types (i.e., Bachelor of Arts, Bachelor of Science, etc.) concurrently or sequentially.

-- 1. If a student pursues a second associate degree, the satisfactory academic progress time frame for financial aid eligibility will be re-evaluated on a caseby-case basis through the appeal process, if the time necessary for degree completion extends beyond the sixth semester. - 2.
-If a student has previously earned an associate degree at MVNU or elsewhere, the student can earn a second associate degree or baccalaureate degree by completing a minimum of thirty (30) hours in residence at MVNU, including all requirements for the new major and general education. - 3.
-If a student pursues a second baccalaureate degree, the satisfactory academic progress time frame for financial aid eligibility will be re-evaluated on a caseby-case basis through the appeal process, if the time necessary for degree completion extends beyond the 12th semester. - 4.
-If a student has previously earned a baccalaureate degree at MVNU or elsewhere, the student can earn a second baccalaureate degree by completing a minimum of thirty (30) hours in residence at MVNU including all requirements for the new major and general education.
-The same policy applies for earning concurrent baccalaureate degrees. - 5.
-Students completing a baccalaureate degree after completing an associate degree must complete the
+If a student pursues a second associate degree, the satisfactory academic progress time frame for financial aid eligibility will be re-evaluated on a caseby-case basis through the appeal process, if the time necessary for degree completion extends beyond the sixth semester.

-- major assessment associated with the baccalaureate program selected. - The transcript records the completion of multiple degrees and the majors, minors, and/or concentrations associated with the degrees. - 7.
+- If a student has previously earned an associate degree at MVNU or elsewhere, the student can earn a second associate degree of a different type or baccalaureate degree by completing a minimum of thirty (30) hours in residence at MVNU, including all requirements for the new major and general education. - If a student pursues a second baccalaureate degree, the satisfactory academic progress time frame for financial aid eligibility will be re-evaluated on a caseby-case basis through the appeal process, if the time necessary for degree completion extends beyond the 12th semester. - 4.
+If a student has previously earned a baccalaureate degree at MVNU or elsewhere, the student can earn a second baccalaureate degree of a different type by completing a minimum of thirty (30) hours in residence at MVNU including all requirements for the new major and general education.
+The same policy applies for earning concurrent baccalaureate degrees. - Students completing a baccalaureate degree after completing an associate degree must complete the major assessment associated with the baccalaureate program selected. - 6.
+The transcript records the completion of multiple degrees and the majors, minors, and/or concentrations associated with the degrees. - 7.
 In the case that the original baccalaureate degree was earned at another university, the MVNU transcript may record the previous degree and credit earned in one block (not individual courses).
-The normal MVNU transcript entries (semesters, specific courses, etc.) will be made thereafter for the enrollment periods at MVNU. - 8.
-All undergraduate students must complete a minimum of 33 letter graded hours in residence to qualify for academic honors at MVNU.
+The normal MVNU transcript entries (semesters, specific courses, etc.) will be made thereafter for the enrollment periods at MVNU. - All undergraduate students must complete a minimum of 33 letter graded hours in residence to qualify for academic honors at MVNU.